-A range of visits to museums and art galleries will enhance your knowledge and give you visual first-hand references.
-We have close links with a number of universities offering a range of design pathways and you will have the opportunity to listen to guest speakers from the industry.
+Visits to museums and art galleries will enhance your knowledge giving you first-hand visual references.
+We have close links with universities offering a broad range of design pathways and you will have the access to talks by guest speakers from the industry.

 Five GCSEs at Grade 4 or above including English Language and Mathematics.
 You should have studied either an art or design-based GCSE and achieved a minimum of grade 4 in the related subject.
 It may be possible to gain entry to the course without a GCSE in an art or design-related subject by submitting a portfolio showcasing your practical work at interview.

 This component is a major, in-depth contextual and practical project that enables you to further develop your ideas and specific area of interest within 3D Design.
 Your practical work consisting of sketchbook work, samples, models, material tests and a final design, is supported by a minimum of 1000 words of extended writing.

 This component requires you to choose and respond to a starting point set by the exam board.
 You will research and develop ideas during an in-depth project based on your choice which you will bring together in 15 hours of practical controlled test time, where the focus is on completing final outcome independently.

 This course is assessed through coursework, portfolio, and an externally set assignment.